21 Early-Season Flowers for Your Garden

 Hellebore

-Also known as a Lenten rose or Christmas rose, hellebore is a plant of delicate beauty and surprising resilience.
-In warmer climates, it may even tolerate light frosts.
+Also known as a Lenten rose or Christmas rose, hellebores produce spring flowers with delicate beauty and surprising resilience.
+In warmer climates, it may even tolerate light frosts, making it one of the best flowers to plant in spring.
 For unusual flowers, ask at your nursery about double-bloom varieties.

 Size: To 12 inches tall and 18 inches wide